NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 # Introduction
 I'll guide you trough how you can install Seafile on a Ubuntu 16.04 LTS machine, in this document I'll only adapt best practices.
+This guide is for the CE version of Seafile, the free version.
+But you can use it for the PRO version also but then it's some additional steps that I have not included in this guide.
 To tighten up your security on your Ubuntu server please see the NohaTech-Ubuntu-Secure-Server.md file. https://github.com/NohaTech/Seafile-best-practices-for-Ubuntu/blob/master/NohaTech-Ubuntu-Secure-Server-English.md